10 Best Milwaukee Impact Drivers of 2023 – Reviews & Top Picks

 1. Milwaukee 2853-20 M18 FUEL Hex Impact Driver – Best Overall

 The Milwaukee 2853-20 M18 is the most pleasurable impact driver to use on this list, but it’s not without some flaws.
 Like most battery-operated tools, it does not come with a battery or charger.
-It also doesn’t come with a carrying bag, so you’ll need to find somewhere safe to store it, and there is no manual, so if you’re not familiar with how this tool works, you’ll need to look up some instructional videos online.
+It also doesn’t come with a carrying bag, so you’ll need to find somewhere safe to store it.
+And there is no manual—so if you’re not familiar with how this tool works, you’ll need to look up some instructional videos online.
 All in all, we think this is the best milwaukee impact driver on the market today.

 2. Milwaukee 2462-20 M12 Hex Shank Impact Driver – Best Value